justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-types/creating-a-virtual-product/README.md

     * **Meta Keywords**: warranty, goods, year
 1. Click _Publish_.

-Once this virtual product has been created initially, there are additional required configurations.
-Click the _Virtual_ sub-tab to continue.
+Once this virtual product has been created initially, store administators need to associate the digital asset and legal rights with the product.

+### Associate Digital Assets

+1. Click the _Virtual_ sub-tab to continue.

    <img src="./images/01.png" width="700px" style="border: #000000 1px; solid;">